KlemenDEV/AudioPathAnalyzer/README.md

 * First-order frequency response
 * Harmonic distortion properties

-It is written for Linux ALSA audio subsystem.
+It is written for Linux ALSA audio subsystem, so ALSA-dev is required for building:

+`apt install libasound2-dev`

 This project is still very work in progress.